Abjad/abjad/abjad/docs/source/reference_manual/voices/index.rst

 Getting the length of a voice
 -----------------------------

-The length of a voice is defined equal to the number of top-level components the voice contains.
+Use ``len()`` to get the length of a voice.

-Get the length of a voice with ``len()``:
+The length of a voice is defined equal to the number of top-level components the voice contains:

 ::